pyrmont/updates.inqk.net/src/_posts/2024/2024-09-20-reading-list-prompt.md

 date: 2024-09-20 09:05:00 +0900
 ---

 Doth my eyes deceive me?
-Does adding items to Reading List in iOS 18 no longer prompt you every time in a completely obnoxious way?
+Does adding items to Safari's Reading List from a third-party app no longer prompt you to confirm every time in iOS 18?